gwenhael-le-moine/x48ng/README.md

 # x48ng -- HP 48 emulator

-(I'm not very good at writing, see ./README_0.6.4 for the original README)

 This is my fork of x48-0.6.4 where I deviate from the original code and do my own thing.
+(See ./README_0.6.4 for the original README)

 ## Usage